Toloka/docs/en/api/concepts/get-bonus-list.md

-# Get a list of rewards issued
+# Get a list of bonuses issued

 {% include [announce](../_includes/announce.md) %}

-Gets a list of rewards issued.
+Gets a list of bonuses issued.

 ## Request {#request}